Peru–Saudi Arabia relations

 Peru–Saudi Arabia relations are the bilateral relations between the Republic of Peru and the Kingdom of Saudi Arabia.
-Both countries are members of the World Trade Organitation, the Non-Aligned Movement and the United Nations.
+Both countries are members of the World Trade Organization, the Non-Aligned Movement and the United Nations.

 History

 Diplomatic relations between both countries were established on March 19, 1986.
 Relations between both countries began to develop starting in 2012.
 On the same year, a Saudi delegation visited the Summit of South American-Arab Countries held in Lima.

 The Embassy of Peru in Saudi Arabia started operations on June 1, 2012, and the Saudi Embassy in Lima followed suit on June 27, 2013.
 Before the establishment of these embassies, contacts between both states was carried out through their embassies in the Egyptian capital, Cairo.